yk313-ab454/LeukaemiaDifferentiationTherapy/README.md

 - Run leukaemiaDifferentiationTherapy.r

-- After running the R file, the rank ordered list of compounds would be generated in the results folder.
+- After running the R file, the rank ordered list of compounds would be generated in the results folder (GSE48558.txt).
 Some detailed gsea output would be generated in the output directory which can be ignored.

 - Refer to following link, under “Preparing Data Files for GSEA”, for description of file types in the data folder that are input to gsea software (gct, cls, chip). https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideFrame.html?_Other_Ways_to